arneb/django-messages/README.rst

 Dependencies
 ------------

-Django-messages has no external dependencied except for django.
-But if django-notification and/or django-mailer are found it will make use of them.
+Django-messages has no external dependencies except for django.
+However, if django-notification and/or django-mailer are found, it will make use of them.
-Note: as of r65 django-messages will only use django-notification if 'notification' is also added to the INSTALLES_APPS setting.
-This has been done to make situations possible where notification is on pythonpath but should not be used, or where notification is an other python package as django-notification which has the same name.
+Note: as of r65 django-messages will only use django-notification if 'notification' is also added to the INSTALLED_APPS setting.
+This has been done to make situations possible where notification is on pythonpath but should not be used, or where notification is another python package, such as django-notification which has the same name.